asantos00/website/content/blog/deno/puppeteer-with-deno.md

 And this completes our objective for the blogpost!

-We've demonstrated how can we use Deno's simplicity to make it even easier to write *puppeteer* scripts.
+We've demonstrated how can we benefits of Deno's simplicity to make it even easier to write *puppeteer* scripts.

 As you've seen everything works the same as in Node.